-The settlement in the SWEPCO PTB base rate proceeding should be approved and the PTB base rates will be implemented upon the effective date of full retail competition.
-[Alternate 1] The Commission shall establish a PTB fuel factor in the SWEPCO PTB fuel factor proceeding.
-Within 90 days of the start of competition, SWEPCO will make a filing to update the PTB fuel factor in accordance with the rules governing the PTB fuel factor adjustments according to the natural gas price index.
-[Alternate 2] The PTB fuel proceeding should be dismissed.
-The timing of a future PTB fuel proceeding should be addressed in the market readiness proceeding.
+The settlement in the SWEPCO PTB base rate proceeding should be approved and the PTB base rates will be implemented upon the effective date of full retail competition

 No POLR service will be required in SWEPCO’s service territory during the delay period.
-POLR service in the SWEPCO service territory should be re-bid prior to the start of retail competition.
-If retail competition in the Entergy service territory is not started on January 1, 2002, POLR service should be re-bid in the Entergy service territory prior to the start of retail competition in that territory.

 SWEPCO commits to continue funding its current low-income, demand-side management program in accordance with commitments made in the settlement in Docket 19265.
-These expenditures will be deemed sufficient to comply with the energy efficiency provisions of PURA § 39.905 during the delay period consistent with the settlement in Docket 22353.

-SWEPCO and WTU will continue to comply with the renewable energy credit requirements of Commission Substantive Rule § 25.173.
+SWEPCO and WTU will continue to fund the renewable energy credit requirements consistent with previous Commission Orders.
 However, there will be no adjustment to the PPCF until a future base rate proceeding.

+This agreement represents a compromise, settlement, and accommodation among the Signatories, and all Signatories agree that the terms and conditions herein are interdependent.
+If the Commission does not accept this Agreement as presented, or an interim order or final order inconsistent with this Agreement in any substantive respect is issued, the Signatories agree that any Signatory adversely affected by that substantive modification or inconsistency has the right to withdraw its consent from this Agreement, thereby becoming released from all commitments and obligations, and to proceed to hearing on all issues, present evidence, and advance any positions it desires as if it had not been a Signatory.